realize-engineering/pipebird/main/CONTRIBUTING.md

 [create an issue](https://github.com/pipebird/pipebird/issues/new) before proceeding with a pull request.

 ### Creating a pull request
-1. Rebase master with your branch before submitting a pull request.
+1. Rebase main with your branch before submitting a pull request.
 2. Open the pull request.
 3. Wait for a review from a community maintainer or our team.